AmrSayed0/AmrSayed0/README.md

 <img align="right" alt="GIF" height="200px" src="https://user-images.githubusercontent.com/51681675/199342166-8f40d32f-a581-45a8-95d9-f764b356b8ed.gif" />

 - 🧑‍💻 I'm a Self-taught Software Engineer & MERN Stack Developer.
-- 🌱 I'm currently learning about Artificial Intelligence & ML.
+- 🎓 I'm a software engineering graduate from Holberton School.
-- 💼 I'm looking for a Software Engineering new opportunities.
+- 💼 I'm looking for new opportunities in software engineering.
-- 📄 Please have a look at my [Portfolio](https://amrs-portfolio.vercel.app/) for more details about me.
+- 📄 Take a look at my [**portfolio**](https://amrs-portfolio.vercel.app/) for more details about me.
-- 💬 Ask me about anything, I am happy to help.
+- 💬 Ask me anything, I'll be happy to help you ASAP.

   <br>